 Have you ever had a savoury, or 'Gentleman's' afternoon tea?
-We're going back to Acklam Hall to give one a try in our latest blog!
+I'm going back to Acklam Hall in Middlesbrough to give one a try in the latest blog!

 Did you know that as well as the standard afternoon tea replete with mouth-watering scones, perfect pastries and amazing cakes, some venues also offer afternoon teas for those who may not have a sweet tooth?

-Savoury afternoon teas, sometimes know as 'Gentleman's' afternoon tea offer a wide range of savoury goodies for people who always pick a starter as opposed to a dessert when they go out to eat.
-As we hadn't tried one on the blog yet, we thought it was a good time to give one a try!
+Savoury afternoon teas, sometimes know as 'Gentleman's' afternoon teas offer a wide range of savoury goodies for people who always pick a starter as opposed to a dessert when they go out to eat.
+As I hadn't tried one on the blog yet, I thought it was a good time to give one a go!